JustZoe101/Slack-always-active/readme.md

 ## Contribution

 Feel free to fork the repository and submit pull requests if you'd like to contribute!

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.